Mercedes-Benz 770: Surviving 770s

 The 770K originally owned by Field Marshal of Finland Baron Gustav Mannerheim was sold to an American collector after World War II.
 It was featured in the 1951 motion picture The Desert Fox: The Story of Rommel as Hitler's parade car.
 In 1973, Mannerheim's 770K, erroneously alleged to have been the parade limousine of Adolf Hitler, was sold at auction for $153,000, which was the most money ever paid for a car at auction at that time.
 This broke the previous record price for an antique car, which had been $90,000 for Greta Garbo's Duesenberg in autumn 1972.
 It was sold to a businessman from Lancaster, Pennsylvania, who wanted the car for a park called Dutch Wonderland.
 Since 1984, Mannerheim's car has been privately owned.

 Another 770 was sold at the same 1973 auction, for $93,000.
 The high bidder was an Alabama developer and campaign manager for George Wallace's campaign in the 1964 U.S. presidential election.
 However, he could not secure financing to complete the transaction and subsequently sold his option to a mobile-home manufacturer, Don Tidwell.

 As of November 2009, one of Hitler's 770Ks was allegedly purchased for several million euros by an unnamed Russian billionaire.

 In the Norwegian Mercedes-Benz Club's magazine of June 2010 is an article on a 770 Offener Tourenwagen (W150).
 It was brought to Norway in 1941 by General Nikolaus von Falkenhorst.
 After World War II, it was used by the King of Norway.
 It was later sold to a buyer in the United States.
 The car won the prize for the best unrestored pre-war car at the Pebble Beach Concours d'Elegance in 2003.

 Two other 770s were brought to Norway during the war, one for Josef Terboven and the other for Vidkun Quisling.
 The Norsk Motorveteran magazine had a short article on one of the cars, which stated that it was displayed for sale to the public but apparently no one wanted to buy it despite the low price of KR 50,-.
-It was eventually scrapped, and all that now remains of the car is part of the bulletproof glasswork.
-The other car, a 1939 cabriolet, made its way to Czechoslovakia where it was used as a VIP transport for state functions.
-In 1948 the communists took over and in 1952 it was sent to the Vysoké Myto body works and given a new body and interior, in order to remove any of its “imperialist” origins, and as such has no external indicators of its original manufacture.
-This car is on display at the National Technical Museum In Prague.
+It was eventually scrapped, and all that now remains of the car is part of the bullet-resistant glasswork.

+Another car, a 1939 cabriolet, made its way to Czechoslovakia where it was used as a VIP transport for the government.
+In 1948 the communists took over and in 1952 it was sent to the Karosa body works and given a new body and interior, so nothing would resemble its "imperialist" origin.
+This car is on display at the National Technical Museum in Prague.